sasha-bichkov/validator/README.md

     Before() | Ajax success() or error() | After()

 ### _events_ ###
-You can set events as 'keyup' or 'blur' for input.
+You can set any events on your form.

 	var events = {
 		'keyup': true,